-To Henry David Thoreau, the Cold Friday of 1810 was a well-known phenomenon that came to mind in January 1857.
-That New England winter was the severest of the 19th century, with heavy snow, brutal cold and violent winds from mid-December until late April.
+To Henry David Thoreau, the Cold Friday of 1810 was a well-known phenomenon that came to mind in January 1857, the coldest winter of the 19th century.
+That New England winter featured heavy snow, brutal cold and violent winds from mid-December until late April.

-Thoreau was 39 years old, and his mother, Cynthia Dunbar Thoreau, was old enough to remember that Cold Friday of Jan.
+Thoreau was 39 years old, and his mother, Cynthia Dunbar Thoreau, remembered the Cold Friday of Jan.
 19, 1810.
 The weather had been warm on the preceding day, but then a snow squall came up and the temperature fell as much as 55 degrees in 24 hours.
 The piercing wind made the cold unbearable.

 Began snowing yesterday afternoon–& it is still snowing this forenoon–